basetenlabs/truss-examples/jina-embeddings/jina-embeddings-v2-base-en/README.md

 The model takes a dictionary with:

-* `text`: A list of string.
+* `text`: A list of strings.
 Each string will be encoded into a text embedding and returned.
 * `max_length` (optional): The number of tokens per string to encode.
 Default is 8,192, which is also the maximum number of tokens the model can process per string.

 Example invocation: